Cool Old Games

 Special Cards

 In many Shedding Games, there will be cards that are granted particular properties.
 Sometimes, it is as simple as the Deuces of Rummy, where the 2s in that game are considered to be wild cards that can take the place of any card in a meld.
-In other times, the cards each have specific and special conditions upon being played, such as the Queen, Ace, and 2 of Crazy Eights.
+At other times, the cards each have specific and special conditions upon being played, such as the Queen, Ace, and 2 of Crazy Eights.

 Winning